-Guiding a veteran squad, Griffin brought SJU back to the postseason in 2017-18 as the Hawks advanced to Second Round of the WNIT and finished with a 19-15 overall record, marking the most games played (34) in a single-season in team history.
-Capturing the Hawk Classic title in November, the Hawks battled back from injures during conference play to five of their last six conference games and carried that momentum up to the title game of the A-10 Championship.
+Guiding a veteran squad, Griffin brought SJU back to the postseason in 2017-18 as the Hawks advanced to the second round of the WNIT and finished with a 19-15 overall record, marking the most games played (34) in a single-season in team history.
+Capturing the Hawk Classic title in November, the Hawks battled back from injures during conference play to win five of their last six conference games and carried that momentum up to the title game of the A-10 Championship.
 Along the way, senior Chelsea Woods earned All-Big 5 First Team and A-10 All-Conference Third Team honors, with junior Sarah Veilleux being selected Big 5 Scholar-Athlete, named to the All-Big 5 Second Team and joined graduate student Amanda Fioravanti on the A-10 All-Academic Team.

 Behind a resilient team, the 2016-17 Hawks battled back from a slow start to become one of the top teams in the Atlantic 10.
 Finishing third in the conference standings, the Hawks advanced to the semifinals of the A-10 Championship and earned the program’s 10th Postseason WNIT berth.
 Individually, Chelsea Woods was named an A-10 All-Conference honoree and was selected to the All-Big 5 Second Team.
 Joining Woods on the All-Big 5 Second Team, Adashia Franklyn also garnered Big 5 most Improved Player accolades, while Sarah Veilleux was recognized as the Big 5 Scholar Athlete.